 At the March 19, 2024 monthly meeting of the S.A.R.'s Casimir Pulaski Chapter, Sue Carlton, Vice Regent of the Sweetwater Chapter of the D.A.R., presented George Hermann Wheeless The Hannah White Arness Bronze Medal of Distinction.

-The medal is awarded to a member of the S.A.R. for unselfish devotion, tireless efforts, and assistance to the D.A.R.; and the dedication of time, energy, talents, and/or resources to the organization in support and furtherance of the D.A.R. mission of historic preservation, education and patriotism.
+The medal and certificate are awarded to a member of the S.A.R. for unselfish devotion, tireless efforts, and assistance to the D.A.R.; and the dedication of time, energy, talents, and/or resources to the organization in support and furtherance of the D.A.R. mission of historic preservation, education and patriotism.

 ----------